Structured content in GovCMS

-Fields allow for the presentation of website content to the end user in a variety of displays.
-Using fields in GovCMS allows Content Editors to add content once and then the CMS will reuse it across the site in a variety of displays.
-Using fields to capture and display data (structured content), takes away the inconvenience of managing the same content in different areas of the website.
+Using fields in GovCMS allows content authors to add content once, and display the information across the site in a variety of different ways.
+Using fields to capture and display data (structured content), removes the burden of managing the same content in multiple areas of the website.

 Similarly, a Job listing search may reveal summary information about the advertised job, as displayed below:

 Clicking the job title brings the viewer to the full page with more details about the particular job listing.

 Image of job listing full view